DevMountain/DevMtn-Node-Introduction/README.md

 app.listen(3000, () => { console.log('Server initiated on port 3000'); });
 ```

-We now have a server with no endpoints listening on port 3000 and the server will print out 'Server initiated on port 3000' after being initialized.
+We now have a server with no endpoints listening on port 3000 at localhost or 127.0.0.1 and the server will print out 'Server initiated on port 3000' after being initialized.

 ## Step 4
 ### Summary